About the degree programme

 Programme benefits

-• Our purpose-built campus is home to one of the largest concentrations of animal science expertise in Europe, and students benefit from access to our three on-site veterinary hospitals.
+• Our purpose-built campus is one of the largest concentrations of animal expertise in Europe, and students benefit from access to our three on-site veterinary hospitals

-• Studying veterinary medicine at Edinburgh will give you transferable skills such as effective communication, team building and an understanding of business management.
+• You will gain transferable skills in effective communication, team building and an understanding of business management

-• Veterinary training also provides an outstanding background for those who wish to pursue a career in biomedical research, including both veterinary and human medicine.
+• Veterinary training provides a strong foundation for careers in biomedical research, including both veterinary and human medicine.

 I knew that the programme was one of the best in the world and would set me up for a successful career.
 The facilities are world-class - that includes a beautiful teaching building and state-of-the-art hospitals.